In this lecture we provide a rigorous definition of conditional probability, based on sigma-algebras.

-We require that the fundamental property of conditional probability be satisfied also when zero-probability events are involved and we show that this requirement is sufficient to unambiguously pin down probabilities conditional on a partition.
-This requirement can therefore be used to give a completely general defintion of conditional probability.
+We require that the fundamental property of conditional probability be satisfied also when zero-probability events are involved.
+We show that this requirement is sufficient to unambiguously pin down probabilities conditional on a partition; therefore, it can be used to provide a completely general definition of conditional probability.

 Definition Let be a collection of non-empty subsets of . is called a partition of events of if